-"ADMINISTRATIVE RESOLUTION" IS A GENERAL TERM used to describe the various processes by which the University resolves a formal complaint, after a finding of responsibility has been made.
+"ADMINISTRATIVE RESOLUTION" IS A GENERAL TERM used to describe the various processes by which the University resolves a complaint, after a finding of responsibility has been made under the Equitable Resolution Procedures ("ERP").
 Administrative resolution processes may be governed by the Community Standards, Faculty Handbook, collective bargaining agreement, or Employee Staff Handbook, as applicable, depending on the circumstances of the alleged behavior and the classification of the respondent as a student, faculty employee, or staff employee.
 An administrative resolution officer (“ARO”) is a general term to describe trained and qualified individuals who have a role in these processes.
 For cases involving allegations against faculty or staff employees, nothing in this subsection provides additional recourse beyond the processes outlined in the Faculty Handbook, the collective bargaining agreements, or Employee Staff Handbook.

 Administrative Resolution Format Based on Respondent Classification